pandas-dev/pandas/doc/source/dsintro.rst

 .. note::

-    Starting in v0.8.0, pandas supports non-unique index values.
+    pandas supports non-unique index values.
 If an operation that does not support duplicate index values is attempted, an exception will be raised at that time.
 The reason for being lazy is nearly all performance-based (there are many instances in computations, like parts of GroupBy, where the index